Devansh2005/Java-project/README.md

 Airline reservation system

-This is a simple java project to perform airline reservation the codes are written in java
+This is a simple java project to perform airline reservation the codes are written in java.